-Reclaimed wood can often take on the ascent – and that scent is often unwelcome.
-Furniture made from reclaimed or old wood usually has some odor.
-Many times, this odor is somewhat musty and can even prevent you from enjoying the piece of furniture.
-How can you remove odors from wood you want to use for a woodworking project or wooden furniture?
-Luckily there are methods for making wood smell more pleasant.
+Reclaimed Wood can often take on the ascent – and that scent is often unwelcome.
+Furniture made from reclaimed or old Wood usually has some odor.
+This odor is often somewhat musty and can even prevent you from enjoying the piece of Furniture.
+How can you remove odors from the Wood you want to use for a woodworking project or wooden Furniture?
+Luckily there are methods for making Wood smell more pleasant.

-The method you use for getting rid of odors from wood depends on how the wood is finished and where the odor is from.
-It would be best if you also considered how the wood would be used in the future.
-Take a look at these ideas for getting wonderfully smelling wood every time.
+The method you use for removing odors from Wood depends on how the Wood is finished and where the odor is from.
+It would be best to consider how the Wood would be used.
+Take a look at these ideas for getting wonderfully smelling Wood every time.

 1) Use a Commercial Wood Cleaner to Remove Odors from Wood

-The most obvious answer to the question of odors in wood is a commercially available wood cleaner.
+The most obvious answer to the question of odors in Wood is a commercially available wood cleaner.
 There are many on the market today.
-These cleaners are probably the best you can get for removing pet odors, which are very difficult to get rid of.
+These cleaners are probably the best you can get for removing pet odors, which are very difficult to eliminate.

 2) Try Ammonia for Cleaning Wood

-You could also try using a simple solution of ammonia to clean wood.
+You could also try using a simple solution of ammonia to clean Wood.
 Dampen a cloth with ammonia.
-Apply it to the wood and then wipe it off with another cloth which you have dampened with water.
-This technique is good for cleaning smoke odors from wood.
+Apply it to the Wood and then wipe it off with another cloth that you have dampened with water.
+This technique is suitable for cleaning smoke odors from Wood.
 Make sure you work in a well-ventilated area.

 3) Use a Solution of Olive Oil and Vinegar